Informfully/Challenges/README.md

 [group_name] + _ + [approach_name] / [article_id] + _ + [group_name] + _ + [approach_name].png

-Use the group name with which you have registered for the task.
+Use the group name you registered with for the task.
 For each submitted approach/run, please provide a **unique name** (i.e., unique among your runs).

 You must hand in your workflow together with the Working Notes Papers (see deadlines below).